Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 They fold for easy storage so no fear of finding crumbled up boxes next Christmas.
 Yay!

-Get A Set Of White Boxes from Amazon.
+Get A Set Of White Boxes and start working on your design!

 4. Gingerbread House